clp/learn_python/find_answers/README.rst

 Notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-One way to examine the output: open the search_result_full.html
+One way to examine the output: open the
+   data/search_result_full.html
    file with a web browser or other tool that renders HTML
    properly.

+   If you perform another search,
+   re-load the browser to show the latest output file.